Beware of Used Record Dealers and "Collectors"

 In conclusion: RCA's famous, "Golden Age" recordings, while still excellent or even better, and the finest available at their time of debut, are overrated in the final analysis.Top

-CHESKY- These reissues, around for more than 10 years now, are more variable sonically than the Classic RCAs.
-Their covers are boring and some of the early titles had noisy surfaces.
+CHESKY- These reissues, around for more than 20 years now, are more variable sonically than the Classic RCAs.
+Their covers are unimaginative and some of their early titles had noisy surfaces.
 Their last releases, all using 180 gram vinyl, didn't have that problem.
 They also used superior mastering amplifiers.

 The entire Chesky LP catalogue is now deleted.
 This is a true tragedy, because some of these later Chesky reissues were sonic masterpieces.
 In fact, one of them (Petroushka-Danon) may be the finest LP of an orchestra ever made!